Constellation-Labs/documentation-hub/stargazer/APIReference/walletProviderAPI.md

 <intro-end />

 The `WalletProvider` permits access to different chain providers.
-Each provider instance is created once per network, thus 2 chain providers from the same network share the same underlying reference.

-The `WalletProvider` is injected on page load under `window.stargazer`.
+The `WalletProvider` is injected on every page you visit under `window.stargazer`.

 ## Properties